yiisoft/docs/guide/en/start/installation.md

 ## Configuring Web Servers <span id="configuring-web-servers"></span>

-> Info: You may skip this subsection for now if you are just test driving Yii with no intention of deploying it to a production server.
+> Info: You may skip this subsection for now if you are just test-driving Yii with no intention of deploying it to a production server.

-The application installed according to the above instructions should work out of box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 7.2 or higher.
+The application installed according to the above instructions should work out of the box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 7.2 or higher.